ms/buildtogether.tech/fairness/index.md

     to allocate health care, target people for tax audits, and decide where police will patrol all punish the poor for being poor.
-(And if your reaction is, "I'm not poor so I don't care," talk to someone whose credit rating has never recovered from someone with the same name missing a few student loan payments.)
+(And if your reaction is, "I'm not poor so I don't care," talk to someone whose credit rating has never recovered from someone else with the same name missing a few student loan payments.)

--   *Algorithms of Oppression* <cite>Noble2018</cite> looks at how those same algorithms and the ones used by search engines amplify and perpetuate racism and sexism.
+-   *Algorithms of Oppression* <cite>Noble2018</cite> looks at how those algorithms, and the ones used by search engines, amplify and perpetuate racism and sexism.

 -   *Weapons of Math Destruction* <cite>ONeil2017</cite> delves more deeply into the math being used and abused by these systems.
 For example, software that